sean-stanley/FoodCoop/README.md

 # Natural Food Co-op
+v 0.4.0

 Software for managing a local food co-op.
-This web app is built with MongoDB, Express, AngularJS and Node.js.
+This web app is built with MongoDB, Express, Node.js and AngularJS v1.

 A live site can be found [here](http://foodcoop.nz).